sq6jnx/sr0wx.py/docs/source/en/modules.rst

               weather service
-meteoalarm    Regional meteo awarenesses as listed on ``www.meteoalarm.eu`` imgw_podest   Hydrological awarenesses for Poland (via www.pogodynka.pl/podest) sms_qst       Module for reading messages supplied by SMS.
-As of 2011-09-05 in alpha stage. y_weather     World-wide weather forecast from Yahoo!
+meteoalarm    Regional meteo awarenesses as listed on ``www.meteoalarm.eu`` imgw_podest   Hydrological awarenesses for Poland (via www.pogodynka.pl/podest) y_weather     World-wide weather forecast from Yahoo!
 Weather
 ===========   ===========